athrael-soju/nlp-graphrag-with-qdrant-and-neo4j/README.md

 Output might include:
 - Retrieved chunks containing the headquarters information
 - A knowledge graph triplet: (Hugging Face, Inc.) -[HEADQUARTERS_IN]-> (New York City)

-## Documentation

-For more detailed documentation, see the `docs/` directory.

 ## Limitations